-An all-season country villa located in Porto Heli, along the coastland of mainland Greece, yet a few minutes away by boat from the island of Spetses, Porto Heli has a strong island feeling.
-On a daily basis, many local people and tourists cross the sea from both sides to go to work, visit the beaches and socialise.
+An all-season country villa located in Porto Heli, along the coastland of mainland Greece, yet a few minutes away by boat from the cosmopolitan island of Spetses.
+Porto Heli has a strong island feeling, which makes it very appealing for a holiday destination and combines the lush nature of Peloponnese offering yearlong experiences.

 This borderline relation of the area is reflected in the architecture of the residence.
 Responding to its unique location, the design blends two local housing typologies.

-The two-storey building is characterised by the local river stone on the walls at ground floor level and the white textured walls on the first floor which make reference to the mainland barns and the island houses.
+The two-storey building is characterised by the local river stone on the walls at the ground floor level and the white textured walls on the first floor, as a reference to the mainland barns and the island houses.

-The ground floor is more dramatic, bright, open and expansive and houses a series of living spaces, including an open-plan kitchen and dining room.
+The ground floor is more dramatic, bright, open and expansive and features a series of living spaces, including an open-plan kitchen and dining room.

 A large window opening frames the view of the sea and blends the boundaries between the internal space and the swimming pool and outdoor lounge areas.

 Another large opening in the living area opens up to an inner courtyard.
 The auxiliary spaces which consists of storage spaces and a plant room are located on the northwestern side of the yard,nestled into the site’s hillside.